-Studies on autism and play have shown that autistic children's play dynamics and interests sometimes differ from those of non-autistic children, such as by moving repetitively and playing more solitarily [121, 70] and their participation in leisure activities seem correlated to anxiety levels, social interactions, and sensory processing [52].
+© 2024 Copyright held by the owner/author(s).
+ACM 1073-0516/2024/09-ART52 https://doi.org/10.1145/3648619 Studies on autism and play have shown that autistic children's play dynamics and interests sometimes differ from those of non-autistic children, such as by moving repetitively and playing more solitarily [70, 120] and their participation in leisure activities seem correlated to anxiety levels, social interactions, and sensory processing [52].
 Rodgers et al. [2016] report that between 22% and 80% of autistic children experience anxiety, particularly when in social contexts.
-Farahar [2022] further explains that autistic people experience greater levels of anxiety and depression than neurotypical people (NT) due to having to navigate a world based on non-autistic needs.
+Farahar [2022] further explains that autistic people experience greater levels of anxiety and depression than neurotypical (NT) people due to having to navigate a world based on non-autistic needs.
 In other words, anxiety increases in social contexts due to the environment (i.e., for the lights, noise, temperature, space, etc..)
-[138] and the presence of other (especially NT) people (i.e., for bullying, judging, and causing a feeling of loneliness) [26].
+[137] and the presence of other (especially NT) people (i.e., for bullying, judging, and causing a feeling of loneliness) [26].